Reflections of a Latina Immigrant Veteran in a Divided America

 My Place in Today's America

-Lately, some of those old questions have been resurfacing: Do I really belong here?
+Lately, some old questions have been resurfacing: Do I really belong here?
 Am I welcome and truly accepted?

-The answer varies by day, if I’m being honest.
+The answer varies by day, honestly.
 I find myself torn between wanting to protect this nation I love and questioning what that even means.
-Protection, after all, can take many forms.
-It can mean preserving natural resources, fostering economic opportunity, making healthcare accessible, building an immigration system that’s both fair and humane, or investing in innovation for the benefit of future generations.
+Protection, after all, can mean many things.
+It can mean preserving natural resources, fostering economic opportunity, making healthcare accessible, building an immigration system that’s both fair and humane, or investing in innovation for future generations.
 The truth is, these are complex issues.
 There are no simple answers, and certainly no single right one.

 Polarization thrives on oversimplification.
 It tells us that people and problems can be divided neatly into sides, but real life doesn't work that way.
 When we cling to absolutes, we stop seeing nuance.
 Division isn't just political; it's emotional.
 It wears down our empathy and our capacity for grace.

 We've become conditioned to outrage because it gives us a fleeting sense of control.
 When people feel powerless, anger makes sense.
-But when outrage becomes chronic, it stops being protective and becomes corrosive.
-We scroll, react, argue, and consume more of the very noise that's draining us, because outrage numbs fear.
+But when outrage becomes chronic, it shifts from protective to corrosive.
+We scroll, react, argue, and consume more of the very noise that drains us, because outrage numbs fear.

 Living in that state for too long takes a toll.
 Our nervous systems weren't built for constant vigilance.
 The longer we stay in survival mode, the smaller our capacity for compassion becomes.